projectatomic/atomic-site/source/blog/2016-09-12-intro-to-system-containers.md

 # Structure of a System Image

-System images are Docker images with a few extra files, that are exported as part of the image itself under the directory '/exports'.
+System images are Docker images with a few extra files that are exported as part of the image itself, under the directory '/exports'.
-In other words, an existing `Dockerfile` can be converted adding the configuration files needed to run it as a system container (which translated to an additional `ADD [files] /exports` directive in the `Dockerfile`).
+In other words, an existing `Dockerfile` can be converted adding the configuration files needed to run it as a system container (which translate to an additional `ADD [files] /exports` directive in the `Dockerfile`).

-These files are: config.json.template, manifest.json,
+These files are:
-service.template, tmpfiles.template.
-Not all of them are necessary for every image.

 - config.json.template - template for the OCI configuration file that will be used to launch the runC container.